julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Herbal medicine is potent, real, and not always safe — which is exactly why it works.
 Treat it with the reverence it deserves.

 ---
+Want to grow your own healing herbs?
+[How to Start a Real Witch’s Garden](/witchs-garden) walks you through what to plant, and why.

+If you're new to herbal magic, [Witchy Herbalism 101](/witchy-herbalism-101) is your no-nonsense crash course.

 ## Final Thoughts